Harassment and Abuse

 • Marriage and Civil Partnership

-• Pregenancy and Maternity
+• Pregnancy and Maternity

-• Race (including ethnic and national origins, colour and nationality)
+• Race (including ethnic and national origins, colour, and nationality)

 • Religion or Belief (including lack of belief)